DGSou/vitality-goes/docs/home-assistant.md

 In Home Assistant, [edit your configuration.yaml file](https://www.home-assistant.io/docs/configuration/) to include the configuration information found in [configs/homeassistant-configuration.yaml](/configs/homeassistant-configuration.yaml) of this repo.

-If you don't already have a `rest:` or `weather:` section in your configuration.yaml (you probably won't), you can just copy and paste my example into your config file, save it, and restart Home Assistant.
+If you don't already have a `rest:` or `template:` section in your configuration.yaml (you probably won't), you can just copy and paste my example into your config file, save it, and restart Home Assistant.
 Don't forget to set the IP/hostname and port of your Vitality GOES instance where notated!

 If you're a Home Assistant Pro and already have one or both of these sections, work the example config in as necessary.

 ## How it works

 The `rest:` configuration pulls pertinent weather data from Vitality GOES via the dataHandler API.
 The data values are loaded into a multitude of Home Assistant "Sensor" entities.
-Then, the `weather:` configuration assembles all the sensors into one cohesive "Weather" entity.
+Then, the `template:` configuration assembles all the sensors into one cohesive "Weather" entity.

   ![Example Vitality GOES Entities](https://user-images.githubusercontent.com/24253715/208742817-9a2386e5-cc94-4b31-99a0-f3d48bb16807.png)